 - 1 tablespoon Extra Virgin Olive Oil

-- 3 ounces Dry Bread Crumbs, Plain or seasoned
+- 3 ounces Dry Bread Crumbs, Plain or seasoned, about 1 cup

 - 1 teaspoon Dried Parsley